Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 You can probably see a theme here, right?
 I hope you can!
 The theme that I hope you can see is that we use the whip as an "extension" of our cues, to help our cues be just a little stronger and assert ourselves.

 In teaching beginner riding lessons, I see a lot of kids that are having trouble getting our old lazy school horses to move.
 When I give them a crop, I explain how it is properly used.
-The whip is back up for your leg, not a replacement for it.
+The whip is back-up for your leg, not a replacement for it.

 Once you use the crop on your horse to get him to do whatever it is you want, you should go back to just using your leg and holding the whip still.
 It should be treated as a tool that we carry with us on our rides to make us more effective.

-Using the Crop Does Not Replace Proper Leg Aids
+The Crop Does Not Replace Proper Leg Aids

 I have been known to test my young riders by taking their crops away and seeing whether or not they can still get their horses to do what they are supposed to do.